Millennium Dome raid: Trial

-Betson then went on to say, "I had every confidence in him – there was no way I thought he would betray me – not for two seconds. ...
+Betson said, "I had every confidence in him – there was no way I thought he would betray me – not for two seconds. ...
 If this had come to me from someone else – in a pub – I would not have gone along with it, but it was the background to where it had come from.
 It was solid."
 Betson explained how he developed a trusting relationship with Waring: "I did not think he would try and do me any harm.
-I trusted."
+I trusted him."
 Cockram also said that Betson had told him that Waring was in on the plan.

-Called as a prosecution witness, Waring "totally denied" that he was part of the plan or had offered to act in a criminal way by providing information on security.
-The gang had invested tens of thousands planning the raid and stored the equipment needed at a disused commercial yard in Plumstead, southeast London, as well as two remote Kent farms, near Maidstone.
+Called as a prosecution witness, Waring "totally denied" that he was part of the plan or had offered to act criminally by providing information on security.

+The gang had invested tens of thousands of pounds planning the raid, and stored the equipment needed at a disused commercial yard in Plumstead, southeast London, and at two remote Kent farms near Maidstone.
 Terry Millman, who had died of cancer before the trial, used the name T. Diamond when he paid £3,700 in cash to purchase a getaway speedboat at a yard in the seaside town of Whitstable, Kent.

 At the trial, Crown Prosecutor Martin Heslop, QC, said that "the raid was planned professionally, carefully and down to the last detail. ...
-So well organised was it that it would probably have succeeded, had it not been for an equally professional, careful and detailed police operation."
-Heslop stated that to minimize the risk to the public, "Arrangements were made to keep children away from the danger area, but for obvious reasons it was not practicable to alert all staff to the possibility of an attack."
+So well organised was it that it would probably have succeeded had it not been for an equally professional, careful, and detailed police operation."
+Heslop stated that to minimize the risk to the public, "Arrangements were made to keep children away from the danger area, but for obvious reasons, it was not practicable to alert all staff to the possibility of an attack."

-After three months for the trial, the jury of seven women and five men reached a 10–2 majority verdict against the defendants after they had deliberated for nearly seven court days.
+After three months of the trial, the jury of seven women and five men reached a 10–2 majority verdict against the defendants after they had deliberated for nearly seven court days.
 After a week of deliberations the judge Michael Coombe accepted the majority verdict and so the men were found guilty.

-The judge told the defendants, "You played for very high stakes and you must have known perfectly well what the penalty would be if your enterprise did not succeed."
-The judge added, "This was a wicked, professional plan and one which was carried out with the minutest attention to detail.
-Mercifully the police were on to it."
+The judge told the defendants, "You played for very high stakes, and you must have known perfectly well what the penalty would be if your enterprise did not succeed."
+The judge added, "This was a wicked, professional plan, and one which was carried out with the minutest attention to detail.
+Mercifully, the police were on to it."

 Betson and Cockram, considered the two leaders of the gang, were both given 18-year sentences.
 Aldo Ciarrocchi and Robert Adams were sentenced to 15 years.
-Kevin Meredith was cleared of conspiracy to rob, but found guilty of conspiring to steal and was sentenced to five years.
+Kevin Meredith was cleared of conspiracy to rob but found guilty of conspiring to steal and was sentenced to five years.